el-yurchito/carbon-clickhouse/README.md

 # ]

 # # Extra table which can be used as index for tagged series
-# # Also, there is an opportunity to avoid writing tags for some metrics.
+# # There is an opportunity to avoid writing tags for some metrics (ignored-tagged-metrics).
-# # Example below, ignored-tagged-metrics.
+# # It is also available to store specific tags in columns which are dedicated for these tags (dedicated-tags).
 # [upload.graphite_tagged]
 # type = "tagged"
 # table = "graphite_tagged"